-- Is it safe for me to be out when I’m abroad?
+- Is it safe for me to be “out” when I’m abroad?

-- What are the cultural norms for dating and friendship?
+- What are the cultural norms for dating, friendship, and gender expression?

 - The Office of Lesbian, Gay, Bisexual, Transgender and Queer Student Life is the hub for all LGBTQ student life at the University of Chicago.

-- OutRight Action International
+- Outright International

 - More Articles and Blogs